contensis/docs-management-http/workflow-definitions/invoking-workflow.md

 ---
 # Invoking workflow for a workflow definition

+A custom workflow definition must be published before it can be assigned to a content type.

 Workflow events can be invoked for a workflow definition using the following POST request.

 <span class="label label--post">POST</span> /api/management/projects/**{projectId}**/workflow/definitions/**{workflowDefinitionId}**/workflow/events